Shao-Heng Ko

 I am a PhD candidate/course instructor at Duke CS, where I am advised by the amazing Kristin Stephens-Martinez.
 Shao-Heng is my first name; Shao is not.

 My research interest is broadly in Computing/CS Education Research (CER/CSEd).
 This includes but does NOT equal to the art of teaching computing/CS -- that puts the emphasis on the wrong people.
 Instead, I think of CER/CSEd as studying how to make the learning environment better for computing/CS learners.
+My current research seeks to quantitatively characterize computing students' help-seeking approach, behavior, and tendencies, with an emphasis on investigating help-seeking approach across multiple help resources and across multiple instructional contexts.

+Before stepping in to CER, I wandered through some very theoretical and some very empirical parts of CS.
+All those works fall under the umbrella of algorithms for the real world, where the real world included e-commerce, pricing, social networks, as well as redistricting and gerrymandering.
+Those are documented in here.
 Partially because of this background, I am also very interested in algorithms/discrete math/theory of computing pedagogy, and more broadly, any non-programming-based CS pedagogy.
-CER/CSEd is full of programming experts and programming pedagogy experts; I proudly consider myself NOT one of them.
+Computing education is full of programming experts and programming pedagogy experts; I proudly consider myself NOT one of them.

 Before Duke, I worked at Academia Sinica.
 Prior to that, I got my BS and MS from National Taiwan University.
 I am from the tropical harbor city Kaohsiung, Taiwan.
 From 1895-1945 the city was once Takao, Japan.
 In the 17th century, it was Takau, Dutch Formosa.